numaproj/numaflow/docs/development/releasing.md

 ## Before Release

-If the new version to be released
+If the new version to be released has backwards incompatible changes, i.e. it does not support older SDK versions, you must update the `pkg/sdkclient/serverinfo/versions.go` [file](https://github.com/numaproj/numaflow/blob/main/pkg/sdkclient/serverinfo/versions.go).
+Change the value of the necessary languages to the new minimum supported SDK version.
+Ensure that this change is merged and included in the release.

 ## Release Steps